willemt/pearldb/README.rst

    Connection: keep-alive
    transfer-encoding: chunked

-Now we can finally retrieve our data via a GET.

 PUTs have an immediate change to future GETs.
 There is full `isolation <https://en.wikipedia.org/wiki/ACID#Isolation>`_, and therefore no `dirty reads <http://en.wikipedia.org/wiki/Isolation_(database_systems)#Dirty_reads>`_.

+Now we can finally retrieve our data via a GET:

 .. code-block:: bash